What is Quick Commerce: All You Need to Know

 Another area where quick commerce has an edge is round-the-clock availability.
 Unlike a conventional retail outlet or a traditional e-commerce site, a QCommerce business is not limited to specific daily opening hours.

-2. Unparalleled convenience and customer experience
+2. Enhancing customer experience

 Quick commerce provides customers with the convenience of shopping and getting an item delivered while at home.
 It saves them the hassle of going out to find stores, searching for requisite products, and queuing for billing.